-EGW does not manage any irrigation drainage or saline discharges and irrigation from Wastewater treatment Plants is undertaken as per the EPA wastewater irrigation guidelines.
-A leak detection program to address salt infiltration into sewers is currently being undertaken with operational expenditure allocated in the wastewater budget.
+EGW does not manage any irrigation drainage or saline discharges, whilst irrigation from Wastewater Treatment Plants is undertaken as per the EPA wastewater irrigation guidelines.
+A leak detection program to address salt infiltration into sewers is also currently being undertaken with operational expenditure allocated in the wastewater budget.

+The Corporation will continue to ensure that its actions are consistent with appropriate waterway management as per SEPP (WoV) requirements and the East Gippsland Region River Health Strategy.
+EGW is currently working directly with the CMA and Regional DSE to implement the recommendations of the 'Interim guideline for planning permit applications in open, potable water supply catchment areas' in the Mitchell River catchment, with particular emphasis on vegetated corridors and buffer zones along waterways, and minimising the impact of agricultural activities on water quality.

-The Corporation will ensure that its actions are consistent with appropriate waterway management as per SEPP (WoV) requirements.
-The defined Bulk entitlements held by EGW specify the volumes that can be extracted and the minimum passing flows that must be observed.
-The water resource manager calculates the appropriate environmental flow for the waterway and specifies the passing flow that EGW will meet at its point of extraction.
-Information on the amount of water extracted and flow downstream of EGW offtakes will continue to be made available for audit and the Nicholson River Dam will be operated in compliance with SEPP (WoV).
+The defined Bulk entitlements held by EGW specify the volume that can be extracted and the passing flows that must be observed in order to meet downstream environmental requirements at various times of the year.
+The water resource manager calculates the appropriate environmental flow for the waterway in conjunction with the relevant Catchment Management Authority and EGW will meet this commitment as per the rules outlined in the bulk entitlement order.
+In the event that these environmental flows are to be reviewed EGW will participate in the relevant process to ensure good environmental outcomes.

-Any groundwater extracted by EGW will be in accordance with its licence and managed in accordance with the relevant SEPP.
+Information on the amount of water extracted and the flow downstream of EGW offtakes will continue to be made available for audit and any groundwater extracted will be in accordance with the licence as issued by the relevant rural water authority and managed in accordance with the SEPP Groundwaters of Victoria.
+The Nicholson River Dam will also be operated in compliance with SEPP (WoV). ,.